 Eager to fight for the North during the Civil War, Sarah joins a Michigan infantry regiment.
 She excels as a soldier and even takes on the grueling task of nursing the wounded.
 Because of her heroism, she is asked to become a spy, cross enemy lines, and infiltrate a Confederate camp.
 For her first mission, Sarah must once again disguise herself and rely on the kindness of enslaved people to help her do her job.
 This picture book tells the incredible true story of a brave young woman who makes an unlikely choice to fight for her country — no matter what it takes.

-“Hendrix's artwork is, as usual, a showstopper, and his bold caricatures convey Edmonds's strength and determination.
-Moss delivers a riveting narrative, making it clear that Edmonds was fighting for more than one kind of freedom.” -- Publishers Weekly, starred review
+"Hendrix's (John Brown: His Fight for Freedom) artwork is, as usual, a showstopper, and his bold caricatures, dominated by midnight blues and sunset golds, convey Edmonds's strength and determination; brief quotations in massive type streak across certain spreads, delivering emotional wallops ('You there, boy!
+Who do you belong to?' booms a Confederate soldier, upon finding Edmonds in her slave disguise).
+For her part, Moss (Sky High: The True Story of Maggie Gee) delivers a riveting narrative, making it clear that Edmonds was fighting for more than one kind of freedom." — Publishers Weekly

 |Recommended Age||6 - 10|